sanskrit/raw_etexts_english/blogs/manasataramgini/2004-05-19_the-shaiva-cult-in-the-tamil-country.md

 +++
-title = "The shaiva cult in the tamilxa0country"
+title = "The shaiva cult in the tamil country"

 +++
 The rise of shaiva thought in the draviDa country was a milestone in the